Compare DHT22, DHT11 and Sensirion SHT71

 Sensor C Only tested once during which its results were remarkably similar to the SHT71.

 Sensor D has changed more than the specification allows, but is still tolerable with a 5% error or so.
-Its changes are not explained by local heating from sensor B. Applying any of the correction curves would improve the other measurements, but it has clearly changed.
+Its changes are not explained by local heating from sensor B. Applying any of the correction curves would improve the other measurements so it is showing some consistency, but it has clearly changed.

 Sensor E looks good.
-Divergence at 100% could just be a couple of deviant data points in run 1 and if you were to ignore them it has remained very consistent.
+Divergence at 100% could just be a couple of data logging errors in run 1 and if you were to ignore them it has remained very consistent.

 Sensor F has changed little between measurements.
 Unfortunately it has the most aggressively curved of all the calibration curves, but it has at least remained reasonably constant.
 If I were applying a correction curve derived from the old data it would still be valid now.